Alec Reed: The Reed Foundation

 The Reed Foundation is the main vehicle for Reed’s philanthropic activities.
-It was founded in 1985 with Reed's £5m entire personal proceeds from the £20m sale of Medicare.
-The Foundation owns 18% of Reed Group, hence Reed’s remark that the firm’s employees "work one day a week for charity".
-As of 2012 it reported total funds of £13.91m.
-Reed is one of four Foundation trustees, along with his three children.
+Originally established in 1972 as the Reed Charity, it was later reconstituted in 1985 with Alec Reed’s £5 million personal proceeds from the £20 million sale of Medicare.
+The Foundation owns 18% of the Reed Group, prompting Reed’s remark that the company’s employees “work one day a week for charity.”In an October 2024 interview, aged 90, Reed said that he was encouraging other firms to copy this model: “ If they give away 20% [of profits] they’ll never regret it.
+The return they’ll get in respect of clients and staff is enormous.”

+As of 2023 the Foundation reported total assets and investments in excess of £25 million.

 The Foundation has financed numerous charitable initiatives, including:

 The Big Give

 Founded in 2007, TheBigGive.org.uk is a non-profit, charitable website which enables donors to find and support charity projects in their field of interest.
 Reed has referred to it as “…a Wikipedia for big givers" and "his biggest success".
-The Big Give has raised over £233 million for UK-registered charities and aims to raise £1bn by 2030.
+The Big Give has raised over £346 million for UK-registered charities and aims to raise £1bn by 2030.
 It has supported 15,000 ongoing charity projects via 600,000 donors.
 It hosts £1.3bn worth of projects in need of funding.

 The Big Give inverts the traditional model of charity funding in which donors are contacted by charities, to a model in which donors effectively "compare and shop" for charity projects, and then have their donations matched by other donors.
 Reed founded the site in response to receiving an unmanageable number of appeals from charities seeking donations from high-profile philanthropists.
 The project was designed to encourage wealthy philanthropists potentially seeking to make donations between £100,000 and £10m.
 Having attracted few donors at that level, Reed switched to a match funding model, in which he put up £1m and requested other donors to match him; reportedly the site’s users matched Reed’s £1m within 45 minutes of it going live.
 The site now makes use of "challenge matching", in which donors effectively compete to be the first to kickstart a given charity project.

 In addition to projects uploaded by charities, the site also runs emergency appeals (such as for victims of the 2014 Philippines hurricane and the 2013 Syrian refugee crisis, and an annual Christmas Challenge), in which Reed’s funds (and those of external foundations) are joined with pledges from charities' own major donors, in order to double online donations made by the public.
-The 2021 Christmas Challenge raised £24.1m for 928 charities.
+The 2024 Christmas Challenge raised £44.7 million for 1250 charities.

 The Big Give also helps charities to find trustees and runs educational programmes in schools in order to raise children’s awareness of philanthropic giving.

 In forming The Big Give, Reed created an advisory Board of Philanthropists including Lord Bell, Lord Gavron CBE, Lord Haskins, Sir Adrian Cadbury, Sir Charles Dunstone, Baroness Lane-Fox of Soho, Jon Snow and Michael Spencer.